 Butter isn’t a heath food.
 It contains trans-fats, saturated fat and cholesterol.
 Butter is like oil in the sense that it’s extremely high in fat (99% fat).
 It’s void of fiber so it adds little satiety to meals.

-Butter is simply empty calories.
+Butter is simply empty (tasty) calories.
 Albeit empty calories that increase cholesterol and risk for chronic disease.

 Instead of butter on toast, opt for healthy alternatives instead.
-How about some creamy avocado?
-Or some yummy peanut butter spread?
+How abou creamy avocado or peanut butter spread?
 If you want a high-carb option, try fresh fruit, beans or hummus.

 Green smoothies are a treat.

 Some people just have trouble eating greens.
 I get it.
 In fact, science has a reason for this.
 Many vegetables are bitter because they contain so much nutrition.
 One way to make greens less bitter is to cook them.
 Another is to combine them with sweet foods, i.e. fruit.